iampava/steal-like-a-dev/react-router/README.md

 ### [~~`<BrowserRouter>`~~](https://reacttraining.com/react-router/web/api/BrowserRouter)

-I specifically built it for browsers so no need for this component.
+I specifically built just this routing method - using normal URL's instead of hashes - so no need for this component.

 ### [`<Route>`](https://reacttraining.com/react-router/web/api/Route)